-Most of the HTR machine learning models recognize the text at word or line level, since it is hard to segment it into isolated characters, which is especially true for the Borg cipher.
-Hence, using our created data, the training can be done at line level by concatenating the symbols, horizontally.
-The synthetic lines created from the BPL generated symbols are called the BPLL set.
+Most HTR methods recognize the text at word or line level, because it is hard to segment it into isolated characters, which is also the case of most cipher manuscripts.
+As a consequence, segmenting symbols and classifying symbols is not a feasible option.
+For this reason, we have created text lines to be used for training the HTR.
+Concretely, we take the symbols generated by BPL, and horizontally concatenate them in a manner as much realistic as possible.
+We set the space between characters, chosen randomly between $0$ and $30$ pixels, and we rotate each character randomly between $-5$ and $5$ degrees.
+Also, we add some artifacts to the upper part and lower part of the line.
+The synthetic text lines created from the BPL generated symbols are called the BPLL set.

-For comparison, we also applied some data augmentation techniques (Rotation, resizing, random thickness,...) on the real Borg symbols and concatenated them to produce a synthetically created lines from the real symbols, we define this set as DAL.
+For comparison, we also applied some data augmentation techniques (rotation, resizing, random thickness,...) on the real symbols and concatenated them to generated synthetic lines from the real symbols.
+We denote this set as DAL.
 Moreover, we created another set of lines by randomly mixing symbols from the two previous sets, resulting in three different sets of lines.
 Few samples from those lines are shown in Fig. \ref{fig:createdlines}.
-As can be seen, some noise was introduced to make the lines as similar as possible to the real ones.
+As it can be seen, some noise was introduced to make the lines as similar as possible to the real ones.